Find publications on PubMed, Crossref, ORCID, and Google Scholar for given authors or references.

 certificate verify failed: unable to get local issuer certificate

 This is due to a change in Mac OS and Python.
-To fix it go to to your Python folder in Applications and run the Install Certificates.command shell command.
+To fix it go to to your Python folder in Applications and run the Install Certificates.command shell command in the /Applications/Python 3.x folder.
 This should fix the issue.

 Email Sending Note

 Academic Tracker uses sendmail to send emails, so any system it is going to be used on needs to have sendmail installed and the path in PATH.
 If you try to send emails without this the program will display a warning.
 This can be avoided by using the –test option though.
 The –test option blocks email sending.
 Email sending can also be avoided by leaving the from_email attribute out of the report sections of the configuration JSON file.

 When searching by publications it is necessary to confirm that the publication in the given reference matches the publication returned in the query.
 This is done by either matching the DOIs, PMIDs, or the title and at least one author.
 Titles are fuzzy matched using fuzzywuzzy which is why at least one author must also be matched.
 Author’s are matched using last name and at least one affiliation.

 This package is distributed under the BSD license.